 Since then I have continued to be captivated by the following good reads by her:

 - Inés of My Soul, a historical fiction account of the first Spanish settlers in Chile.

 - Paula, a heart-wrenching memoir written while her daughter was dying.

-Actually, most Chile vacations will take you through a stunning landscape described by Allende in one of her novels.
-For information on when to go to Chile or for more suggested travel books browse Knowmad Adventures’ extensive South America FAQs section of their site.
+Actually, most Chile vacations will take you through at least one stunning landscape described by Allende in one of her novels.
+For information on when to go to Chile or for more suggested travel books, browse Knowmad Adventures’ extensive South America FAQs.